rajin-khan/TapSense/README.md

 - **Dynamic "READ SCREEN" Buttons**: Ensures easy-to-access text-to-speech functionality at the bottom of every section.
 - **Cross-Platform Compatibility**: Developed using **Flutter**, ensuring availability on both iOS and Android platforms.

+###### *Please note that the videos used in the demos are in GIF format to give you an idea of what the app looks like.
+The actual app is much smoother and responsive.*

 ### **Features at a Glance**
 | Section       | Functionality                                       |
 |---------------|----------------------------------------------------|